Here I will break away from my own general rule. I am going to recommend a specific, safe experiment that most folk could use.

 - I prefer small, safe experiments.
 This one is neither small, nor is it going to be safe for some people, some of the time.
 If there is a wide gap in your ways of communicating, then small actions may not to create change.
 Seek conjoint therapy if in any doubt.

 - I can imagine that there is some sense of urgency when communications falter.
-Urgency, speed and trying too hard can have a counter-productive result.
+Urgency, speed and trying too hard can have counter-productive results.
 When three of us act quickly, with too little time to digest things, then one or more of us can suffer the consequences.

 So – that said – what can I still say about designing a safe experiment called Special Time?